What Are the Effects of Divorce on Men?

 Be Intentional About Your Health and Diet

 Stress, anxiety, and depression can take a toll on your body and mind, denying you the opportunity to check your health.
-Despite what you’re going through, focus on having a healthy diet and add plenty of exercises and rest to your routine.
+Despite what you’re going through, focus on having a healthy diet and add plenty of exercise and rest to your routine.
 Foods rich in omega fatty acids can help you fight stress.
 Strive to drop unhealthy eating habits and make room for fruits instead.

 Maintain Respect with Your Ex-Spouse